Medically reviewed by Sophia Yen, MD, MPH – Written by Pandia Health Editorial Team. Updated on January 21, 2021

-Migraines aren’t just a regular headache.
-They are debilitating disorders with accompanying neurological symptoms, and up to 90% of people who get migraines are unable to work or perform their usual day-to-day functioning.
+Migraines are more intense than a regular headache.
+They are accompanied by intense neurological symptoms that can become debilitating.
+In fact, 90% of people who get migraines are unable to perform their usual day-to-day functioning.

-Everyone will experience a headache at some point in their life.
-But a migraine is far more than just a headache.
-A migraine is usually characterized by severe, throbbing pain on one side of the head, but in about one-third of cases, both sides of the head will be affected.
-Most migraines last between four and 72 hours, and come with other symptoms besides head pain:
+A migraine is usually characterized by severe, throbbing pain on one side of the head, although in some cases, both sides of the head will be affected.
+Most migraines last between four and 72 hours, and are accompanied by one or more of the following symptoms:

 - Dizziness and visual disturbances

 - Sensitivity to light, sound, smell, and touch